victwj/victwj.github.io/_sections/projects.md

 **USENIX 2018 Attendee**
 Lab-funded attendee at
 [USENIX 2018](https://www.usenix.org/conference/usenixsecurity18), a major security research conference.
-Helped prepare a [lightning talk](https://censoredplanet.org/assets/CP_lightning_talk.pdf), met many researchers, and learned about new advancements in the field through presented talks and papers.
+Worked in a team to prepare a [lightning talk](https://censoredplanet.org/assets/CP_lightning_talk.pdf), and learned about new advancements in the field through presented talks and papers.